RegiByte/emergent/README.md

 ## Contributing

-Issues and PRs welcome!
-This library has been battle-tested in real-world distributed systems managing complex event flows, timers, WebSocket connections, and stateful resources.
+Issues and PRs welcome.
+This library has been tested in distributed systems managing event flows, timers, WebSocket connections, and stateful resources.

 ---

 **Simple rules.
 Emergent systems.
-No central governor.
-No framework magic.
 Trust the emergence.** 🌊